How to apply

 Thank you for your interest in joining our sixth form.

 - Think about the courses you’d be interested in studying.
-Prospective students can take a tour of the academy and sixth form by contacting Mr Jackson, our head of sixth form.
+Prospective students from other schools than East Leake Academy should contact Mrs Slack, our head of sixth form – firstname.lastname@example.org.

 - Submit your application form.

-- Students will be asked to attend an interview.
+- Students will be asked to attend an informal meeting.

 - Students will have the opportunity to attend an induction day.

-- In September, parents are invited to an induction session where we outline our expectations and answer any questions.
-We encourage parents to attend this evening.
+- In September, parents are usually invited to an induction session where we outline our expectations and answer any questions.
+We encourage parents and carers to also attend this evening.

-Students wishing to study ‘AS’ qualifications will usually need to have achieved at least a grade ‘B’ in their chosen subject but should be ‘on track’ throughout year 11 to achieve a ‘B’ grade in the subject.
-Students following a full package of ‘AS’ qualifications will normally also have at least five GCSEs at grade ‘B’ or above including English and mathematics.
-Where students have fewer grades at this level, a personalised package of level 3 qualification may be offered to suit the learners profile.
+Students wishing to study A level qualifications will usually need to have achieved at least a grade 6 in their chosen subject but should be ‘on track’ throughout year 11 to achieve a 6 grade in the subject.
+Students following a full package of A level qualifications will normally also have at least five GCSEs at grade 5 including English and maths with grade 6 in the subjects that they wish to study at A level.

-All students are expected to take GCSE maths and English if they do not have a ‘C’ or above in these subjects.
+All students are expected to resit GCSE maths and English if they do not have a 4 or above in these subjects.

 What is a BTEC?